jsmith2315/PIanoLED/instructions.md

 - it checks that the wheel is present before installing
 - it disables the Visualizer-managed hotspot by setting `is_hotspot_active` to `0`, so the Pi keeps using your normal Wi-Fi instead of trying to bring up `PianoLEDVisualizer`
 - if you do not need RTP-MIDI, add `--skip-rtpmidi`
+- after install, your live songs and settings will be under `~/Piano-LED-Visualizer/data/`

 If you use the script, you can skip the manual install steps below and jump to the reboot and verification section after it finishes.